gaslight/posts/posts/meeting-people.md

 day of being around people, I just need some time when it's quiet and I don't have to talk to anyone.

-However, as I get older I'm becoming increasingly convinced that my friendships and my ability to make new friends plays a significant part in my overall happiness.
-Remembering people's names is a big part of making new friends.
+And yet, my friendships and my ability to make new friends plays a big part of my happiness.
+I've found remembering people's names is a big part of making new friends.

 I know what you're thinking, "But Doug, I'm just not good at remembering names."
 I know.
 I'm not either.
 In fact, I would guess